anna-geller/prefect-gcp/README.md

 # What does the action do?

 1. It creates an Artifact Registry repository if one doesn't exist yet.
+If you don't want this behavior of automatically creating the repository for you if one doesn't exist yet, you can minimize the permissions on your service account from admin to writer: ``"roles/artifactregistry.writer"``
 2. It builds a Docker image and pushes it to that Artifact Registry repository, based on ``Dockerfile.agent`` file existing in your custom repository from which you are using this GitHub Action.
 3. It deploys a VM (if one such VM with the same name already exists, it gets deleted before a new VM gets created) and a Docker container running the agent process.